JimFawcett/RustThreadPool/README.md

 Operation is illustrated by the file test1.rs in /examples.

 ## Build:
-Download and, in a command prompt, cargo build or cargo run.
+Download and, in a command prompt, cargo build or cargo test or cargo run --example test1.

 ## Status:
 ThreadPool has been used in several projects in this repository.
 You may wisht to look at